sxxjxxhxxn/AccessibilityFocuser/README.md

 ## License

-WeakMapTable is under MIT license.
+AccessibilityFocuser is under MIT license.
 See the [LICENSE](LICENSE) file for more info.